marcosoikawa/devbox-demos/README.md

 #### Step 1: Choose Your Configuration
 Start with the provided `imageDefinition.yaml` or create your own based on the templates in this repository.

-#### Step 2: Validate Your Configuration
+#### Step 2: Create and Validate with GitHub Copilot
+Use GitHub Copilot to assist with creating and validating your Dev Box configurations:

+- **Create configurations**: Ask GitHub Copilot to help generate imageDefinition.yaml files for specific development scenarios
+- **Validate syntax**: Use Copilot to review and validate your YAML configuration files
+- **Best practices**: Get recommendations for optimizing your Dev Box customizations

-If you're working in an Azure Dev Box environment, validate your configuration:
+If you're working in an Azure Dev Box environment, you can also validate using the CLI:

 ```powershell
 devbox customizations validate-tasks --filePath "path/to/your/imageDefinition.yaml"
 ```

 > **Note**: The `devbox` CLI is only available within Azure Dev Box environments.
+For comprehensive guidance on using GitHub Copilot with Dev Box configurations, see the [official documentation](https://learn.microsoft.com/en-us/azure/dev-box/how-to-configure-team-customizations?tabs=copilot-agent).

 #### Step 3: Deploy Your Image Definition